jiawei-yu-97/STA2453-proj2-group6/README.md

 :clipboard: A data dashboard that visualizes various aspects of the COVID-19 pandemic in canada, including prevalence of the disease, status on vaccine rollout, reports on residents' mobility changes, and air travel flow-map.

-Unfortunately this dashboard is not hosted on any external server.
-However, the two files in this repo (along with a working RStudio app) will allow users to locally serve the dashboard with the most up-to-date data. :sparkles:
+Unfortunately this dashboard is not hosted on any external server. <br>
+To locally serve the dashboard with the most up-to-date data, simply download and open `covid_dashboard_shiny_app.R` in [RStudio](https://rstudio.com/), and click the "run" button. :sparkles: <br>
+Note that you don't need local copies of other files in this repo. `covid_dashboard_shiny_app.R` is all you need.